ARI.HACK

 FAQ

-Any level is welcome, but experience with code-generating AI tools such as Claude Code and/or OpenAI Codex is recommended.
+Any level is welcome, but experience with Claude Code for code generation is recommended.
 Non-devs can still be valuable on teams to help with planning, design, UI/UX etc.

 The winning team will win $2,500!